electron/electron/docs/api/file-object.md

 added a `path` attribute to the `File` interface which exposes the file's real path on filesystem.

-Example on getting a real path from a dragged-onto-the-app file:
+Example of getting a real path from a dragged-onto-the-app file:

 ```html
 <div id="holder">